gbaq88/gbaq88.github.io/index.md

  "Y88P"                      888

-       welcome to the gbaq88 lab
+       welcome to the gbaq88 notes
 </pre>

 <pre>